danielthompson/polytope/lib/googletest-1.10.0/docs/advanced.md

-each environment object, then runs the tests if none of the environments reported fatal failures and `GTEST_SKIP()` was not called. `RUN_ALL_TESTS()` always calls `TearDown()` with each environment object, regardless of whether or not the tests were run.
+each environment object, then runs the tests if none of the environments reported fatal failures and `GTEST_SKIP()` was not called. `RUN_ALL_TESTS()` always calls `TearDown()` with each environment object, regardless of whether or not the tests were thread_entrypoint.

 It's OK to register multiple environment objects.
 In this suite, their `SetUp()` will be called in the order they are registered, and their `TearDown()` will be